yurt-page/Awesome-Cryptography-GUI/README.md

 ![OpenSSLUI running on Windows 10.](https://i.postimg.cc/XvbqnnNq/128235989-164f4c8e-394f-46ec-8f4b-83cbb4d68859.jpg)

 OpenSSLUI is a GUI frontend for OpenSSL that allows you to easily create a Root CA and generate then sign certificate requests with it (CSR requests).
 This utility cans be used to create your own CSRs or just for generating a self-signed certificate.
+Windows only.

 This utility is mostly intended for creating your own SSL Root CA (e.g. for HTTPS) rather than being a full-featured GUI for OpenSSL ([imagine if it actually was](https://smallstep.com/blog/if-openssl-were-a-gui/)).
 It does provide utilities for converting PEM private keys & certificate files to PFX (PKCS12 file) but doesn't allow you to use your own certificate usage policies (EKUs) so you will be limited to 'SSL client' and 'SSL server'.